SOFYAIOFFICIAL/sofy-upload-github-actions/README.md

 ## Sample Workflow

 Following is the sample workflow.
 Makesure to provide build path and subscription key as environment variable inputs in your workflow.
+Also add the checkout action before sofy upload action.

 ```yaml
 jobs:
   Uploading-job: